 In 2021-22, twelve grantees received funding to deliver one-year projects focused on understanding sector needs and implementing outreach and communication activities to build workforce capacity and confidence to share information in a timely and effective manner.

-In 2022-23, grants have been awarded to 6 organisations in the first funding round.
-A further round of funding is expected to be announced in 2023.
+In 2022-23, grants have been awarded to 8 organisations.
 Projects are focused on building on the work accomplished in Year 1 through further embedding a child information sharing culture within prescribed workforces.
 This includes:

 Online resources by CIS Grant recipients